framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**HotsamplingHelper**](https://github.com/Daodan317081/reshade-shaders/blob/master/Shaders/HotsamplingHelper.fx): As explained above, draws a scaled-down version of the image onto the screen.
 The size and position of the overlay are configurable.
 - [**FreezeShot**](https://github.com/originalnicodr/CorgiFX/blob/master/Shaders/FreezeShot.fx): This one is similar to the previous shader whilst also adding the capability to rotate the thumbnail, so it's useful for seeing how a vertical shot will look after rotating it (in the case you are not using a vertical AR).
 The shader has more options that are irrelevant to the purpose stated here and will be touched on later.
 Be sure to turn on the Black Background option and use a value of 1 in the Layer Depth value for an easier hotsampling experience.

+### MagnifyingGlass

+[**MagnifyingGlass**](https://github.com/originalnicodr/CorgiFX/blob/master/Shaders/MagnifyingGlass.fx): Sometimes you may want to zoom in on a specific part of the screen to check stuff like banding for example.
+This shader allows you to do so.

 ## Graphics improvements